sarphiv/dtu-02476-ml-ops/reports/README.md

 > Answer:

 The workflow was based upon GitHub Flow, which is a lightweight version of Git flow.
 This workflow was enforced via settings on GitHub and peer pressure.
 Every new feature or fix requires the creation of a new branch.
 Branch names have the type as a prefix e.g: "feat-" or "fix-".
+For example, if one were to add wandb logging to the training script, the branch would be named "feat-wand-logging".
 To merge changes into the main branch, a pull request must be submitted, pass continuous integration, and be approved by at least 1 other member after review.

 This workflow keeps the main branch in a working state, such that continuous deployment can be set up to automatically trigger upon changes to the main branch.